Character Search

 Nice art by John Byrne overall, though.

-There's a back-up story in the Marvel Tales reprint for Marvel Team-Up #53 that depicts another adventure the X-Men had on the way home.
+There's a back-up story (Dutter/Evans) in the Marvel Tales reprint for Marvel Team-Up #53 that depicts another adventure the X-Men had on the way home.
 It's by Barry Dutter and Vince Evans.
 They fight a character named Sunstroke, who is part of a group of Desert Dwellers that will appear in an issue of West Coast Avengers many years from now.

 The twist of the story is that while the X-Men talk about how they won the fight due to their teamwork, whereas Sunstroke fought alone, it turns out that Sunstroke's Desert Dweller allies were actually helping him as well.